ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 Once it's installed, you can import it into your components.

+# The motion component

+The <b>motion</> component is a key component provided by Framer Motion library.
+It is used as a wrapper around your existing React components to enable animation capabilities.
+The motion component enhances the specified component with animation-related features and props.

-## So, How do we start animating elements using Framer Motion?
+# So, How do we start animating elements using Framer Motion?

 Framer Motion provides a range of components and hooks to create animations.
 One commonly used component is motion.div.
 You can wrap your JSX elements with it and apply animation props to achieve the desired effects.

 One of the key features of Framer Motion is its intuitive API.
 It offers components like <b>motion.div</b>, <b>motion.button</b>, and <b>motion.svg</b> that can be used to wrap existing React elements and apply animations to them using props.
 It also provides hooks, such as <b>useAnimation</b> and <b>useMotionValue</b>, for more fine-grained control over animations.

-## Let me give an example of fading in an element using Framer Motion
+# Let me give an example of fading in an element using Framer Motion

 Let's say you have a <div> that you want to fade in when the component mounts.
 You can do something like this: